boltops-tools/pipedream/docs/docs.md

 ## What is Pipe Dream?

-Pipe Dream is a tool provides a powerful DSL to simplify creating and managing [AWS CodePipeline](https://aws.amazon.com/codepipeline/) resources.
+Pipe Dream is a tool that provides a powerful DSL to simplify creating and managing [AWS CodePipeline](https://aws.amazon.com/codepipeline/) resources.
 You can create a Pipeline, Scheduled Event, IAM Role, and Webhook.

 The [pipeline DSL]({% link _docs/dsl.md %}) is essentially a wrapper to CloudFormation for resources like the [CodePipeline Project resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codepipeline-pipeline.html).
 This means you can **fully control** and customize of the CodePipeline resources.